kshetline/tubular_time/README.md

 ### Sorting and comparison with TAI and non-TAI `DateTime` instances

 * TAI instances are compared to each other by `taiMillis`.
-* Non-TAI instances are compared to each other by `utcMillis`, but if the `utcMillis` values are identical, comparison is done using `taiMillis`.
+* Non-TAI instances are compared to each other by `utcMillis`, but if the `utcMillis` values are identical, comparison is done using `leapSecondMillis`.
 * Mixed types are compared by `taiMillis`.
 * Coarse-resolution comparison (e.g. only comparing to a resolution of whole seconds or whole days) between mixed TAI and non-TAI instances is not well-defined and should be avoided.